 How much can you really accomplish in two weeks?

-Participants in the two-week intensive program spend approximately 30 hours in therapy over 10 consecutive work days.
-At one hour per week this would be the equivalent to 6 1/2 months of therapy.
+Participants in our two-week, Intensive Outpatient Program spend approximately 30 hours in therapy over 10 consecutive work days.
+At one hour per week, this is the equivalent to 6 1/2 months of therapy.
 A synergy (combined effects exceeds the sum of their individual effects) develops between the family and treatment team that allows more to happen in less time.
-Our intensive, short-term approach has many advantages when engaged with typically resistant, controlling, and non-trusting individuals.
+Our intensive, short-term approach has many advantages when engaged with typically resistant, controlling and non-trusting individuals.